 Admission to Graduate Study

 Admission to the college’s graduate programs is competitive.
 A number of factors are taken into consideration in the admission decision, and only the top applicants are accepted.
-These factors include the applicant’s previous academic performance, the quality of the previous universities attended, the field of undergraduate study, scores on the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE), management experience, and the written application essay.
+These factors include the applicant’s previous academic performance, the quality of the previous universities attended, the field of undergraduate study, management experience, and the written application essay.
+Scores on the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) are taken into consideration for some programs.
 References which validate experience will also be considered.